 1. Do not power the motor with the cables reversed.
 Always check this.

-2. Solink state that this is the most ETU compatible motor on the market and can be used with AB should you need to, however take with a pinch of salt.
+2. Solink state that this is the most ETU compatible motor on the market and can be used with AB should you need to, no reported issues.

 3. As with all motors if you get a gearbox lock-up, don't keep your finger on the trigger trigger.
 Use common sense.